Indigenous Education Strategy Newsletter - Issue 6

 As we bid farewell to 2015 it is a good to reflect on what has been achieved during the first year of implementing key actions of the Indigenous Education Strategy 2015-2024.

-The team has spent the last few weeks wrapping up the work of 2015 which culminated with the official launch of the Transition Support Unit on Monday 30 November 2015 by the Minister for Education, the Hon Peter Chandler.
+The team has spent the last few weeks wrapping up the work of 2015 which culminated with the official launch of the Transition Support Unit on Monday 30 November 2015 by the minister responsible for education.
 It was a great event and you can read more about the launch in the article below.

 I would like to thank all of our key stakeholders, including teachers, families and students who have worked with us over the past year to implement what is an important and major reform of the Northern Territory Education system.
 Schools right across the Territory who are implementing key elements of the strategy are well engaged in the programs, with student results starting to show early positive signs of improving particularly in the area of literacy.
 The implementation of the strategy has also provided schools with the increased ability to ensure students in remote and very remote schools have access to the best educational opportunities.